Talking Book Program

 The Talking Book Program (TBP) is a joint state and federal program that provides unabridged books in alternative formats for Texans of all ages who have disabilities that prevent them from reading standard print books.

 While we do not have textbooks in our collection, TBP offers thousands of books that students can use in their schoolwork.
-The collection includes more than 80,000 titles for all ages, including literary classics, fairy tales, poetry, mysteries, sports, science fiction, and biographies.
-Many Newbery, Caldecott, Bluebonnet, and Lone Star award-winners are also available.
-Most of our materials are provided by the National Library Service for the Blind and Physically Handicapped (NLS), a program administered by the Library of Congress.
+The collection includes more than 100,000 titles for all ages, including literary classics, fairy tales, poetry, mysteries, sports, science fiction, and biographies.
+Many Newbery, Caldecott, Bluebonnet, and Lone Star award-winning titles are also available.
+Most of our materials are provided by the National Library Service for the Blind and Print Disabled (NLS), a program administered by the Library of Congress.
 To supplement the national collection, Texas volunteers have recorded hundreds of books about Texas and the Southwest, along with Spanish-language titles and children's books.

 Books are available on digital cartridge, in Braille, and in large print.
 TBP cartridges are made for use only with special playback equipment (available for loan from TBP) in order to protect copyright and provide more listening time.
-Books may also be downloaded online via BARD.
-BARD contains more than 50,000 books and more than 80 magazines in Braille and audio formats, and its collection is growing rapidly.
-TBP will loan playback equipment free of charge to use with our recorded books; audiobooks may also be played on compatible commercial devices, or on compatible smart devices using the BARD app.
+Books may also be downloaded online via the Braille and Audio Recording Download (BARD) service and through iOS and Android mobile apps.
+The downloadable collection contains more than 100,000 books and more than 80 magazines in Braille and audio formats, and it is growing rapidly.
+TBP loans playback equipment free of charge to use with our recorded books.

 - Ensure that only eligible students use materials from TBP;

-- Ensure that all materials on loan are returned at the end of the regular school year; and
+- Ensure that all materials on loan are returned at the end of the school year;

 - Ensure that all unused books and/or equipment are returned to TBP as soon as possible for use by others.

 Your classroom is registered only for the current school year.
-If you know that you will have eligible students during the next school year, you may preregister your classroom by filling out and returning a preregistration form.
-This form will automatically be mailed to you in mid-April of each year.
-You can also fill out the registration application online and mail or fax to us with signature.
-Application is at bottom of page.
+If you know that you will have eligible students during the next school year, you may pre-register your classroom.
+TBP will mail a registration form to you in mid-April of each year, or you can use the downloadable registration form.

 To qualify for TBP service, your students must meet one or more of the following four criteria:

-TBP loans books to schools for up to 90 days from the date you receive them.
+Schools may borrow TBP books for up to 90 days, and in most cases may renew loans once.
 A book's due date is printed on the mailing label.
 As you return books, the next selections on your request list will be sent out.
-If you do not return books on loan, no new selections will be sent to your classroom.
+If you do not return the books on loan, no new selections will be sent to your classroom.

 To keep books circulating, be sure to keep a request list on file with TBP and return books promptly after they have been read.
-All of your records with TBP are under your school's name.
-Always identify the school first when placing an order.
+All of your records with TBP are under your school's name, so please give the school name when calling us.

 Our staff is ready to assist you in finding books for your students.
 The staff can look up authors and titles or search subject areas.
 Reader’s Advisory Librarians are available to assist you in selecting titles and can create customized bibliographies upon request.
 When you contact us, be sure to indicate that you are calling for a school account, and identify the school.
 There are four ways to order books:

-- By fax.
+• By fax.
 Our fax number is 512-936-0685.
-Please include the name of the school and contact person for the account on your fax.
+Don’t forget to include the name of your school and contact person for the account on your fax.

-- By mail.
+• By mail.
 TBP's mailing address is PO Box 12927, Austin, TX 78711-2927.
 Be sure to include the name of the school and contact person for the account on the order.
-Do not include order forms in book containers.
-The orders will not be discovered until the book is inspected prior to its next circulation (which may be weeks or months).
+Do not include order forms in book containers—order forms should always be sent separately from loaned materials in order to be processed in a timely manner.